ventus-ag/documentation/content/products/kubernetes/kubernetes-cluster.md

 ## Upgrade Cluster

-{{% notice info %}}
+{{% notice note %}}
-Please note that when upgrading your cluster, you can only select a version that is higher than your current one.
+For cluster upgrading you can select only a version that is higher than current one.
 {{% /notice %}}

 To upgrade the Cluster, do the following: